PSeitz/SublimeAllAutocomplete/README.md

 All Files Autocomplete Sublime Text
 ===========================================================

-Extends the default autocomplete to find matches in all open files.
+Extends the default autocomplete to find matches in all open files of the same type.

 By default Sublime only considers words found in the current file.